The Deadly Art of Den

 Eno's hands shook violently as he dropped the candleholder, his chest heaving.
 "I...
 I didn't mean to..." he stammered, unable to tear his eyes away from Den's limp form.

 Mrs. Eta, still pale and trembling, took a shaky step forward.
 "You... you saved my life," she whispered, her voice barely audible.
 "What is happening to Den?
-I've never seen him like this."
+I've never seen her like this."

 But Eno didn't feel like a hero, nor did he have an answer to her question.
-All he could do was stare at Den, lying unconscious on the floor, and wonder how everything had gone so terribly, horribly wrong.
+All he could do was stare at Den, lying unconscious on the floor, and wonder how everything had gone so terribly, horribly wrong, and why her tiny body could summon such amount of strength to lift him off the ground.

 "I don't know," Eno muttered, more to himself than to her.
 "I really don't know."